Decomposed Trust: Privacy, Adversarial Robustness, Ethics, and Fairness in Low-Rank LLMs: Experiment Configuration

 \subsection{Dataset}

-Our evaluation uses four datasets, each aligned with a specific trustworthiness dimension.
-Table~\ref{tab:datasets} provides a summary of the datasets and their respective evaluation purposes.
-Detailed usage and description for each dataset are provided in their corresponding perspectives for which they are used.
+Our evaluation uses four groups of datasets, each aligned with a distinct trustworthiness perspective.
+Table~\ref{tab:datasets} summarizes these datasets and their evaluation purposes.
+Detailed descriptions and usage of each dataset are provided in the corresponding perspective section where it is used.